fastavro/fastavro/README.md

 ### Releasing

-We release both to [pypi][pypi] and to [conda-forge][conda-forge].
+We release both to [PyPI][pypi] and to [conda-forge][conda-forge].

 We assume you have [twine][twine] installed and that you've created your own fork of [fastavro-feedstock][feedstock].

 * Make sure the tests pass
 * Run `make tag`
-* Copy the windows build artifacts for the new version from https://ci.appveyor.com/project/scottbelden/fastavro to the `dist` folder
+* Copy the Windows build artifacts for the new version from https://ci.appveyor.com/project/scottbelden/fastavro to the `dist` folder
-* Copy the linux build artifacts for the new version from https://github.com/fastavro/fastavro/releases/tag/ to the `dist` folder
+* Copy the Linux build artifacts for the new version from https://github.com/fastavro/fastavro/releases/tag/ to the `dist` folder
 * Run `make publish`
-* Note the sha signature emitted at the above
+* Note the SHA signature emitted at the above
 * Switch to feedstock directory and edit `recipe/meta.yaml`
     - Update `version` and `sha256` variables at the top of the file
     - Run `python recipe/test_recipe.py`